 The purpose of this policy is to guide in the selection of materials and to inform the public about the principles upon which selections are made.

 Collection Development includes the planning, selection, acquiring, cataloging, and weeding of all library materials.
-Library materials include, but are not limited to the following: books, periodicals, reference works, newspapers, books on CD, audiocassette books, videos, DVDs, large print materials, and graphic novels.
+Library materials include, but are not limited to the following: books, periodicals, reference works, newspapers, books on CD, videos, DVDs, large print materials, and graphic novels.

 I. Mission Statement